joshbegley/nyt-latest/previous.md

 https://nytimes.com/2024/11/12/arts/booker-prize-winner-orbital-samantha-harvey.html

 **Angels sign veteran catcher Travis d'Arnaud to 2-year deal**\
-`D'Arnaud would presumably serve as a backup to Logan O'Hoppe.`\
+`D'Arnaud would serve as a backup to Logan O'Hoppe.`\
 https://nytimes.com/athletic/5918318/2024/11/12/angels-sign-travis-darnaud-two-year-deal/

 **A Diver and His Metal Detector Solved This Nearly 50-Year-Old Mystery**\